kingwill101/configr/docs/modules/replace-module.md

 # Replace Module

-Replaces text in files using regular expressions — Ansible-style `replace`.
+Replaces text in files using regular expressions.

 ## Overview

-The Replace Module searches files for regular expression patterns and replaces matches with specified text, similar to Ansible's `replace` module.
+The Replace Module searches files for regular expression patterns and replaces matches with specified text.
 It is ideal for surgical text modifications in configuration files.

 ## Features